The Lifeline Your Business Needs: Exploring Accounts Receivable Financing

 MANAGEMENT FOCUS IS ON CASH FLOW TODAY

-Naturally, as we head into the 2021 Business year, the current somewhat difficult economic environment lends itself to slow-paying receivables.
-Management, therefore, is paying increasing attention to managing cash flow, and, most notably, this is taking up more and more of senior management and business owners' time when considering financing the balance sheet.
+Naturally, as we head into the 2026 Business year, the current somewhat difficult economic environment is likely to lead to slower-paying receivables.
+Management, therefore, is paying increasing attention to cash flow management, and, most notably, this is taking up more and more of senior management's and business owners' time when considering financing the balance sheet.

 THE CASH FLOW CONUNDRUM